Updated June 10, 2026 by europeexplored

 Categories: Nature, Sweden

-Hohe Tauern National Park is the largest national park in Austria and the biggest protected area in the Alps — a colossal 1,856 km² wilderness spanning the states of Salzburg, Carinthia, and Tyrol that encompasses Austria’s highest peak (Grossglockner, 3,798m), over 300 mountains above 3,000 metres, 342 glaciers, and the spectacular Grossglockner High Alpine Road […]
+Hohe Tauern National Park is the largest national park in Austria and the biggest protected area in the Alps, a colossal 1,856 km² wilderness spanning the states of Salzburg, Carinthia, and Tyrol that encompasses Austria’s highest peak (Grossglockner, 3,798m), over 300 mountains above 3,000 metres, 342 glaciers, and the spectacular Grossglockner High Alpine Road, one […]

 Tags: alpine-road, austria, biggest-national-park-of-austria, central-alps, central-europe, decades, ecology, grosglockner-hochalpenstrase, highest-mountain, hohe-tauern, krimml-waterfalls, mountain-ranges, mountains, museums, national-park, national-park-hohe-tauern, nature-reserve, palace-in-vienna, salzburg, schonbrunn-palace, spectacular-scenery, tourism, unemployment, upwards